-When you order a Cuban sandwich, the meat can often be very dry and overcooked.
+When you order a Cuban sandwich, the meat can be dry and overcooked.
 Let’s face it, we are double-cooking a piece of pork; once in the oven and once on the panini press.
 Utilizing a CVap® Cook & Hold Oven to prepare the mojo pork makes it possible to cook to a specific temperature, without exceeding that temp.

 Another great advantage to using a CVap Cook & Hold Oven is the High Yield option, because it will maintain the meat’s juiciness and maximize yield.
 In this case, we are using a piece of pork for the mojo that generally has low yield results.
 Because the oven calculates the best heat curve during the cook cycle, we can achieve the maximum number of servings from the pork.
-That translates to a couple of extra Cuban Sandwiches for you!
+That translates to a couple of extra Cuban Sandwiches for you.

 - 6 pounds, 2 pieces boneless pork shoulder

-- 2 each oranges, zested & juiced
+- 2 each oranges, zested and juiced

-- 2 each lemons, zested & juiced
+- 2 each lemons, zested and juiced

-- 3 each limes, zested & Juiced
+- 3 each limes, zested and juiced

 - 5 cloves garlic, minced